vmyrgiotis/MDF_DALEC_GRASS/README.md

 This package allows you to perform the following actions :

-1. Collect earth observation data (from the Sentinel 1 and 2 systems)
+1. Collect earth observation (EO) data from the ESA Sentinel 1 and 2 systems
-2. Process the EO data into info on grassland aboveground biomass
+2. Process the EO data into time series of grass biomass
-3. Implement a Bayesian model-data fusion algorithm to estimate C dynamics in a grassland field
+3. Implement a probabilistic model-data fusion (MDF) algorithm to estimate C dynamics in a grassland field

 The package requires a working account with :